scopatz/ans-annual2012/comp-meth/scopatz_ans-annual2012_roundtable.rst

     - "How easy is it to obtain the source code?"

-    * "What is the level of penetration of the source in the community of interest?"
+    * "What is the market penetration of the source in the community of interest?"